Is there a timeline for treating your yard for ticks in Central Massachusetts? There is. And it might be longer than you think.

 Continue your tick treatment regimen into the fall.

 The rule of thumb here in Central Massachusetts is to maintain your Mosquito Squad mosquito and tick treatments about a month into autumn.
 Autumn weather brings out nature seekers and finds us in our yards enjoying post-summertime temperatures.
 The fall season is more comfortable for our pets, as well.
 If you have a fenced yard, you might find Fido asking for additional time outdoors.
 Discontinuing your Central Massachusetts tick and mosquito control too soon could put you and your pets at a disadvantage.
 There are simply too many mosquito and tick-borne illnesses to take that chance.
-Whether you choose traditional barrier control spray or our all-natural treatment regimen, it is imperative that you keep treating even after the change of season.
+Whether you choose traditional barrier control mist or our all-natural treatment regimen, it is imperative that you keep treating even after the change of season.

 Full-scale tick control does not have to stop in the fall, though.